kansasdynamics/sysadmin/README.md

 # System Administration
-Bash and PowerShell scripts for System Administration.
+Bash, PowerShell, and SQL scripts for System Administration.

 ### *Hostname*
 Change the hostname of a Linux system.